MilchRatchet/Luminary/LumFileDocs.md

 Set 1 to activate bloom, 0 else.

 `CAMERA BLOOMSTR [FP32]`<br/>
 Strength of the bloom.
-Number must be in the range [0,1].
+Number must be non-negative.

+`CAMERA BLOOMTHR [FP32]`<br/>
+Threshold of the bloom.
+Bloom is applied to max(pixel - threshold, 0).
+Number must be non-negative.

 `CAMERA DITHER__ [INT32]`<br/>
 Set 1 to activate randomized dithering, 0 else.